socialImpactApp/SIAppInitial/README.md

 <img src="https://i.imgur.com/TG2goK5.jpg" />

 # Questions to think about
-What is your product pitch?
+- What is your product pitch?
-Start with a problem statement and follow up with a solution.
+    - Start with a problem statement and follow up with a solution.
-Focus on engaging your audience with a relatable need.
+    - Focus on engaging your audience with a relatable need.
+    -
-Who are the key stakeholders for this app?
+- Who are the key stakeholders for this app?
+    -
-Who will be using this?
+- Who will be using this?
+    - Anyone and everyone seeking to give back to community
-What will they be using this for?
+- What will they be using this for?
+    - To sign up for volunteer events that create socail good.
-What are the core flows?
+- What are the core flows?
+    -
-What are the key functions?
+- What are the key functions?
-What screens will each user see?
+- What screens will each user see?
+    - Login, allm volunteer opp timeline, detailed view, saved vied, personal timeline, profile view
-What will your final demo look like?
+- What will your final demo look like?
+    -
-Describe the flow of your final demo
+- Describe the flow of your final demo
+    -
-What mobile features do you leverage?
+- What mobile features do you leverage?
+    -
-Leverage at least two mobile-oriented features (i.e. maps and camera) What are your technical concerns?
+- Leverage at least two mobile-oriented features (i.e. maps and camera)
+    - We want to implement location and a camera picker view for volunteer picture and profie
+- What are your technical concerns?
+    - Working with parse and backend technicalities
-What technical features do you need help or resources for?
+- What technical features do you need help or resources for?
+    - We need resources for git hub branching